Hawaiian Punch: Mascot

 In 1961, the Atherton-Privett ad agency created a 20-second commercial to advertise Hawaiian Punch drink.
 The commercial was produced by John Urie and Associates in Hollywood.
 Jean Guy Jacques was the director; Bob Guidi and John Urie designed the two characters, Punchy and Oaf.
 Ross Martin did Punchy's voice, "Hey!
 How 'bout a nice Hawaiian Punch?" and John Urie did Oaf's line, "Sure".
 Rod Scribner animated the commercials.
 Sam Cornell also worked on the later versions.
-Oaf never learned to say "No" and he was always punched.
+Oaf never learned to say "No" and Punchy's response was always to punch him.
 The commercial ended with Punchy leaning on a can of Hawaiian Punch, saying, "Wasn't that a refreshing commercial?"
 The commercial won many awards.

+Although the character was introduced prior to RJR's ownership, they took it to a new level with "television commercials, magazines, and Sunday comics and on school book covers, toys, clothing, tumblers, and wrist watches" featuring the character marketed to children.
+The RJR employee magazine stated “[h]is presence on point-of-purchase displays lends instant eye-appeal” and named Punchy “[t]he best salesman the beverage has ever had."

-The Punchy and Oaf (sometimes called "Opie") characters were used in the product's commercials well into the 1980s, and again for a period in the early 1990s.
+The Punchy and Oaf (sometimes known as "Opie") characters were used in the product's commercials well into the 1980s, and again for a period in the early 1990s.